upenn-cis1xx/camelot/README.md

 ## IDE Support

-Camelot has syntax highlighting support for Visual Studio Code with the [camelot-vscode extension](https://github.com/esinx/camelot-vscode).
+Camelot has syntax highlighting support for Visual Studio Code using the [camelot-vscode extension](https://github.com/esinx/camelot-vscode).

 ## Acknowledgements
 This project wouldn't have been possible without the following three repos: